Living History Apprentice Program

 What do Living History Apprentices do at Stuhr Museum?

 Living History Apprentices, or LHAs, assist in many ways throughout each year.
 LHAs are an important asset to our Summer Adventures program in June and July each summer, as they are the instructor’s helpers, assisting with everything from foodways to crafting and much more.
 LHAs may also volunteer as a Living Historian on a daily basis during the summer, where they will interpret life in the 1890s to visitors in Railroad Town.
 We also host several events and programs throughout the year where LHAs play essential roles, such as during our Independence Day celebration, Back to School, Agricultural Fair, All Hallows’ Eve, and Christmas Past & Present.
-LHAs may also have some behind-the-scenes opportunities, assisting with class preparations or some light office work.
+LHAs may also participate in some behind-the-scenes opportunities, such as assisting with class preparations or research library tasks.

 How much time do LHAs have to volunteer?

-While there is no minimum requirement of hours to be an LHA, those who complete 50 hours or more of volunteer service each year will be eligible for a special LHA celebration.
-Each LHA is responsible for recording their hours with us in order to be included in this event.
+LHAs only have to volunteer for 10 hours each year in order to remain active within the program, however we do have special celebrations for those who have volunteered 40+, 65+, and 80+ hours each year.
+Each LHA is responsible for recording their hours with us in order to be included in these events.
 LHAs are welcome to submit their hours for school volunteer requirements as well, and we refer to this record when signing paperwork.

-2. After the application period has ended, each applicant will be contacted with their interview date and time.
-The interview is not meant to be intimidating, as it’s simply a way for us to get to know you.
-Interviews for 2023 will be held on April 6th and 7th after school hours.
+2. After the application period has ended, each applicant will be contacted with their interview time slot.
+Interviews for 2026 will be held on March 13th.

 3. After all interviews have been completed, each applicant will be notified of their acceptance status.
 We typically are able to accept between 12 and 15 applicants each year.
-Applicants accepted into the program will need to pay a $75 training fee to cover training costs, a t-shirt, and a haversack.
+Applicants accepted into the program will need to pay a $85 training fee to cover training costs, a t-shirt, and a haversack.
+If you are unable to pay this fee but wish to apply to become an LHA, click here to learn more about the Youth Luminary Scholarship to pay for your training fee.

 LHA Application